somsubhra88/Obsidian-Vault/Personal/Introduction.md

 I have done my master's in Statistics and Operations Research from Indian Statistical Institute, Kolkata.

 # Step 6
-I have done multiple online courses, like
+I have done multiple online certification courses, like Golang Certification, and Python Developer Certification.
+Currently, I'm doing GCP Certificatio